sablier-labs/docs/docs/contracts/v2/reference/periphery/interfaces/interface.ISablierV2MerkleLockup.md

 ### EXPIRATION

-The cut-off point for the Merkle streamer, as a Unix timestamp.
+The cut-off point for the Merkle Lockup contract, as a Unix timestamp.
 A value of zero means there is no expiration.

 _This is an immutable state variable._